espanso/website/docs/matches/basics.md

 In the remaining lines we declared the **parameters** used by the extension, in this case the *date format*.

+> The ":" prefix to triggers is useful to avoid unwanted triggering of expansions during typing, because it is unlikely to occur as a word prefix.
+It's not required, or may be changed to other character(s) at any position in the `trigger` item.

 ## Injection mechanism

 Normally Espanso follows the `backend` settings specified in `default.yml`, the default for which (`Auto`) is to use the Inject mechanism for short replacements, and Clipboard for longer ones.